Since U Been Gone: Chart performance

 "Since U Been Gone" entered the Billboard Hot 100 at number 70 for the week ending December 18, 2004.
 On its second week, the song moved to number 53, before jumping to number 38 the following week.
 During the week ending April 9, 2005, "Since U Been Gone" ascended to a new peak of number two on the Billboard Hot 100.
-This made "Since U Been Gone" the first pop song by a solo female artist to reach the top two chart positions in 2005.
 The song also became the first non-R&B/hip hop song by a solo female artist to reach top two on the chart since Christina Aguilera's "Beautiful" hit number two in February 2003.
 Fred Bronson of Billboard noted that had "Since U Been Gone" moved to number one, it would become the 41st chart-topper for the American Idol franchise.
 The song stayed in the top 10 on the Billboard Hot 100 for 20 weeks.
 After the week ending March 26, 2005, the song topped the US Pop 100 for six consecutive weeks, through the week ending March 26, 2005.
 It also spent seven consecutive weeks at number one on the US Pop Songs.
 On the Billboard's Radio Songs chart, the song peaked at number four on April 23, 2005.
 "Since U Been Gone" was certified platinum by the Recording Industry Association of America (RIAA) on January 25, 2006.
 As of September 2017, "Since U Been Gone" has sold 2,973,000 paid digital downloads.

 Internationally, "Since U Been Gone" was a commercial success.
 In Australia, the song debuted and peaked at number three on February 13, 2005.
 It was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of over 70,000 units.
 In New Zealand, Since U Been Gone debuted at number 18 on the week ending March 21, 2005.
 Three weeks later, it peaked at number 11 and matched that position for three non-consecutive weeks.
-On July 16, 2005, "Since U Been Gone" debuted and peaked at number five in the United Kingdom, and as of April 2016, the song sold over 400,000 copies there.
+On July 16, 2005, "Since U Been Gone" debuted and peaked at number five in the United Kingdom.
+It was certified triple platinum by the British Phonographic Industry (BPI), denoting sales and streams of 1,800,000 track-equivalent units.
 In Ireland, it entered the Irish Singles Chart at number eight on the week ending July 7, 2005 and peaked at number four three weeks later.
 Elsewhere in Europe, the song was also a success; it peaked at number three in Austria, number seven in Switzerland, number nine in Norway, number 10 in the Netherlands, and number 16 in Sweden.